 I was never what one would call a “graceful” child…

 I struggled with gymnastics (ended up on a backboard in the hospital with a sprained spine), struggled with dance (quit that after less than a year), struggled with the basics, like walking.
-Although I was somewhat athletic as a kid–I played and still play volleyball–I wasn’t terribly coordinated or strong.
+As it turns out, I have a connective tissue disorder, hypermobile Ehlers-Danlos Syndrome, which impacts all of my joints.
+So although I was somewhat athletic as a kid–I played and still play volleyball–I wasn’t terribly coordinated or strong.
 I tended to be low-risk; I didn’t like to run, didn’t like to play on the monkey bars, didn’t like do anything that might land me on the pavement or in the gravel.
 I was afraid of heights, to the point where I would actively avoid railings and large windows in high buildings.

 Add in static trapeze, lyra, silks, rope, Spanish Web, trampoline, acrobatics.
 I’m not good at all of them, and I still struggle sometimes, but I know that as I work, I will get stronger.
 And as I get stronger, I will do more.